jrgleason/psql-getting-started/labs/creating_rds_instance.md

     ![Use Case Box](./resources/AWS_Use_Case_Box.png "Use Case Box")

-8. Next make sure that the micro instance type is selected
+8. Make sure that the micro instance type is selected.
+This will prevent from you accidently creating costly instances.

     ![Free Instance Type Selection](./resources/Free_Tier_Instance_Select.png "Free Instance Type Selection")

-9. There are a few other settings that need to be set
+9. There are a few other settings that need to be set before we can create an RDS instance.

     ![Other instance settings](./resources/Free_Tier_Extra_Settings.png "Other instance settings")